thesadru/genshin.py/docs/configuration.md

 > This mapping is contained in `genshin.LANGS`

+### Character Name Language

+Some genshin endpoints fail to return character names.
+Genshin.py will attempt to guess them from their icons and IDs, however this behavior by default only works in English.
+To modify this behavior you must either overwrite `genshin.models.CHARACTER_NAMES` or run `client.update_character_names()` with the appropriate language.

+> Note that this only works with one language at a time.
+Once support for multiple languages is added all of this will be done implicitly for you.

 ## Cookie Manager

 By default `Client` uses a single cookie.
 This behavior may be changed by overwriting `client.cookie_manager` with a subclass of `BaseCookieManager`.